RavanH/xml-sitemap-feed/readme.txt

 = Credits =

 XML Sitemap Feed was originally based on the discontinued plugin Standard XML Sitemap Generator by Patrick Chia.
 Since then, it has been completely rewritten and extended in many ways.

+**NOTES:**

+1. If you _do not use fancy URL's_ or you have WordPress site running in a _subdirectory_, a dynamic **robots.txt will NOT be generated**.

+2. On large sites, it is advised to use a good caching plugin to improve your site _and_ sitemap performance.

 == Installation ==